 Further Electoral Rolls and the 1939 National Register confirmed that he’d survived the war.
 This meant I could narrow down my search to Pension and Silver Badge Medal records.
 It also helped me to confirm I had the right ‘Pithers’.

 4. Specific Record Sets

-- Guide to using newspapers for World War One research at British Newspaper Archives Blog.
+See this guide to using newspapers for World War One research at the British Newspapers Archives Blog.

 Note, this article contains some affiliate links.
 Clicking or purchasing via these links may earn me a small commission.

 If you enjoyed this then you’ll LOVE my Curious Descendants emails.
 I send daily emails packed with family history writing tips, ideas and stories.
 Plus a weekly news roundup, ensuring you’ll never miss one of my articles (or an episode of #TwiceRemoved) ever again.